 I am writing to express some concerns about the continued direction of our small town, and the leaders that are moving it in that direction.
 I am hearing that some of the old city council if using scare tactics to influence the new council and moving the actions of the council back to the old way of thinking.

-I have many friend in the MC community and most feel as I do, and this is what we expect.
+I have many friends in the MC community and most feel as I do, and this is what we expect.

-- Should the city keep the current tax to save to build a more reasonable building which could house a larger fire department, meeting hall and a few clerk offices.
-(THERE IS NO NEED TO COUNCIL OR MAYOR OFFICES!!!!!)
+- Should the city keep the current tax to save to build a more reasonable building which could house a larger fire department, meeting hall, and a few clerk offices?
+(THERE IS NO NEED FOR COUNCIL OR MAYOR OFFICES!!!!!)

 - Should taxes be lowered once reserves are built and a reasonable city hall is built and paid for in CASH?

 - Is it important for the new city building be built in DOWNTOWN MC?
 (It is to me!)

 - Should the planning and zoning committee only be comprised of MC residents that have NO interest in land sales or development on those lands?
 (I think many would be furious to find out how the committee is built now.)

 - Should there be a term limit for MC city council members and the mayor?

 (There are MANY more questions, but these are the most important.)